The Office of Student Services

 The Office of Student Services offers NSU Law students support to enhance their educational experience.

-The Office of Student Services acts as a liaison among students, faculty, administrators, and additional university support services such as Financial Aid, The Office for Students with Disabilities, and Technology Services.
+The Office of Student Services acts as a liaison among students, faculty, administrators, and additional university support services such as Financial Aid, the Office for Students with Disabilities, and Technology Services.

 Our services include: